zanuka/leaderport-core-ui/README.md

 - Node.js 18+
 - Bun runtime
-- Basic understanding of Vue.js, TypeScript, and Web3 concepts
+- Understanding of React, TypeScript, and Web3 concepts
 - (Optional) Familiarity with Sui Move programming

 ### Rewards for Contributors